 ♦Overconsumption of carbohydrates causes elevated blood sugar and elevated insulin levels.

-glycation.
+♦ Chronically elevated blood sugar is responsible for glycation.
 Molecules produced by our body in presence of a lot of sugar will be defective.
 Glycation leads to small vessel diseases in the kidneys, eyes, fingertips, toes and brain.

 ♦ Chronically elevated insulin is bad in itself: insulin directly increases arterial stiffness, which leads to high blood pressure and atherosclerosis.
 Elevated insulin also clearly increases cancer risks.